-Manager Maloney leaves Hibs after four months
+Manager Maloney sacked by Hibs after four months

 Former Hibs captain David Gray has been named caretaker manager.

+Maloney was informed of his sacking when he arrived to take training on Tuesday morning, with the decision having been reached by the Hibs hierarchy on Monday.

-Assistant Gary Caldwell and coaches Valerio Zuddas and Brian Doogan have left the Edinburgh club along with Maloney.
+Assistant Gary Caldwell and coaches Valerio Zuddas and Brian Doogan have also left the Edinburgh club.

 "Our hope in appointing Shaun Maloney as a young, highly regarded coach was that he would help us take the club forward, but ultimately it didn't work out," Gordon announced on Hibs' website.

-Maloney, who also played for Aston Villa, Wigan Athletic, Chicago Fire and Hull City, began his coaching career with first club Celtic before joining Roberto Martinez's back-room team with Belgium in 2018.
+Maloney, who also played for Aston Villa, Wigan Athletic, Chicago Fire and Hull City, began his coaching career with first club Celtic before joining Belgium as Roberto Martinez's assistant in 2018.

-He only won six of 19 games in charge of Hibs and his reign as manager comes to an end after successive defeats by Hearts in the Premiership and cup.
+He only won six of 19 games in charge of Hibs and his first managerial job comes to an end after successive defeats by Hearts in the Premiership - which consigned the Easter Road side to the bottom six - and cup.

+While he begun his tenure with back-to-back victories, Maloney has led Hibs to just one win in 13 Premiership games in 2022.
+Australia winger Martin Boyle - who remains Hibs' top scorer this season - was sold in January for £3m to Saudi Arabian club Al-Faisaly.

-Despite the loss at Hampden, Maloney had appeared optimistic about making improvements next season.
+Despite the weekend loss at Hampden, which proved to be his last game in charge, Maloney had appeared optimistic about making improvements next season.

 "I know exactly what we need to get to a point where we can consistently out-perform teams above us," he said at the weekend.
 "That's going to be vital over the next few weeks.